Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

 #### NCN Master Nodes

-1. Reboot each of the master nodes (one at a time) starting with ncn-m003 then ncn-m001.
-There are special instructions for ncn-m001 below since its console connection is not managed by conman.
+1. Reboot each of the master nodes (one at a time) starting with `ncn-m003` then `ncn-m001`.
+There are special instructions for `ncn-m001` below because its console connection is not managed by conman.

     1. Establish a console session to the master node you are rebooting.